The Bankrate promise

 So-called long-term Treasurys, which include the 30-year T-bond and the 10-year T-note, typically offer the highest interest rate payments of any security in the U.S. Treasury fixed-income family.
 The reason: Longer-term bonds normally have higher yields because they are riskier, as a spike in inflation could reduce the value of the interest payments.

 In addition, if market-driven yields move higher, pushing the price of the bond lower, it makes the lower-yielding bond you own a less attractive investment.
 (However, there are times when shorter-dated securities, such as a 3-month T-bill, can yield more than a 10-year note.
-This phenomenon, dubbed an inverted yield curve, occurred in March of 2019.)
+This phenomenon, dubbed an inverted yield curve, occurred in 2023.)

 How Treasury bonds are structured